 A good realtor can also quickly tell you the best neighborhoods to look for properties in and a fair price on a prospective property.
 Sometimes, a single conversation with a local expert is your best option to expedite the search process.

-Zillow lets you find houses for sale by combing the MLS listings for free.
+Zillow is a real estate site that lets you find houses for sale by combing the MLS listings for free.
 You can filter your local listings by certain amenities or geographic features such as:

 - Number of bedrooms or bathrooms